Cationic liposome: Applications

-Cancer Drug Delivery
+Cancer drug delivery

 EndoTAG-1

 Paclitaxel (PTX) is a chemotherapy medication used to treat many types of cancer, such as ovarian cancer, breast cancer, and pancreatic cancer.
 PTX works by inhibiting the growth of tumor endothelial cells, however it has in vivo delivery issues that are caused by its unfavorable pharmacokinetic and physical properties.
 Studies have shown that some patients who take PTX experience adverse reactions, such as nephrotoxicity and neurotoxicity.

 SynCore Bio's EndoTAG-1 is a cationic liposome formulation with embedded PTX.
 The cationic lipid used in this formulation is dioleoyloxypropyltrimethylammonium (DOTAP).
 The PTX-embedded cationic liposome interacts with the negatively charged tumor endothelial cells required for tumor angiogenesis, in order to reduce their tumor blood supply.
 Through this mechanism, EndoTAG-1 is able to prevent angiogenesis in the tumor, which in turn inhibits tumor growth.
 EndoTAG-1 is currently under phase III clinical trial investigation, and is specifically targeting adenocarcinoma of the pancreas when used in combination with gemcitabine.